openknowledge/api-versioning/README.md

-# Api Versioning
+# Optimistic Locking with REST
-Showcase to demonstrate the implementation of backward-compatible APIs and versioning
+Showcase to demonstrate the implementation of optimistic locking with JAX-RS.

 ## Run via Docker
 Run